 Web Login is a secure single sign-on service that verifies an individual's identity at Duquesne and allows access to restricted services.
 When you enter your MultiPass username and password into DORI, they are compared to those on file and access is granted if you are an authorized user of the service.
 View an example of Web Login.

 Currently, Web Application Logins can have three different looks: DORI login, Office 365 Service login, and generic Web Application login.

 |Office 365 Web Service||DORI||Generic Web Application|

 About Federated Identity Management

 Federated identity management makes life easier for people who use Web-based resources across institutions.
 It gives them access to multiple Web sites that require login without requiring them to remember multiple IDs and passwords.

 With federated identity management, institutions join together in a group---a federation---and agree to trust each other's identity credentials.
-It is kind of like when banks allow you to use your ATM card at the ATM of a bank where you do not have an account.
+For example, a bank allows you to use your ATM card at the ATM of another bank where you do not have an account.

 Duquesne University, for example, is a member of the InCommon Federation.
 This means that InCommon members agree to trust Duquesne University to vouch for the identity of someone who has logged in using the University's Web authentication method.